moment/luxon/docs/zones.md

 ### Local by default

-By default, DateTime instances are created in the system's local zone and parsed strings are interpreted as specifying times in the system's local zone.
+By default, DateTime instances are created in the system's time zone and parsed strings are interpreted as specifying times in the system's time zone.
 For example, my computer is configured to use `America/New_York`, which has an offset of -4 in May:

 ```js
 var local = DateTime.local(2017, 05, 15, 09, 10, 23);